Best Resume Format for Any Job: Examples & Templates

 See our guide on what should a resume look like for additional advice from career experts.

-The functional resume format is a good choice for students and recent graduates with little to no work experience.
+The functional resume format is a good choice for students and recent graduates with little work experience.

 However, if you’ve had part-time jobs, volunteer work or internships that apply to the job you want, or taken a relevant class, note these experiences in your work history or education sections.